- Academic Advising

 UTSA fields men’s and women’s teams for intercollegiate competition in Division I of the NCAA.
 Men’s sports include baseball, basketball, cross-country, football, golf, indoor and outdoor track and tennis.
 Women’s sports are basketball, cross-country, golf, indoor and outdoor track, soccer, softball, tennis and volleyball.
 UTSA is a member of Conference USA, a NCAA FBS (Football Bowl Subdivision) conference.

 All currently enrolled students receive free admission to any on-campus UTSA athletic event.

-Alumni and friends, including students of UTSA, can join as annual members.
-At the time of graduation, new graduates may sign over their UTSA property deposit for their first year’s membership in the association.
+Alumni and friends can join as annual members.
+At the time of graduation, new graduates are given their first year membership and are asked to make their first gift by signing over their UTSA property deposit to the association.
 Members have access to a wide variety of exclusive benefits including: UTSA football loyalty points, professional networking events, discounted campus Recreation Center membership, low cost insurance, and shopping discounts.

 In addition, the Alumni Association fosters life-long learning for alumni by giving them access to the University Career Center, the Center for Professional Excellence, and travel opportunities.
 Membership in the association also gives members access to discounts for extended education courses at UTSA as well as GMAT, LSAT, and GRE preparation workshops.

 Lastly, the Alumni Association serves its future alumni by providing scholarships to UTSA students.
-The Alumni Association Endowment Fund has surpassed $1,000,000 which will allow the Association to award even more scholarships than the $150,000 awarded this fiscal year.
+The Alumni Association Endowment Fund has surpassed $1,000,000 which allows the Association to award more scholarships.
 Since the scholarship fund was established in 1982, the Association has awarded over $865,000 in scholarships.